Geo-blocking

 You can change your geo-blocking settings per channel and channel alias.
 Just navigate to a channel details page and scroll down to the different playout configurations.
 Clicking on the security tab will give you a few options.

 Enabling and disabling geo-blocking can easily be done by the switch.
-When enabled, countries can be added to the list.
+When enabled, a mode can be selected and countries can be added to the list.

 Don't forget to hit "Save" to confirm your changes!